felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 }
 ```

-While this implementation may come across as enough, there are some situations that need to be taken into consideration like: ***error handling, robustness, performance, race conditions, stale data, state management and several other issues that may emerge from this***.
+While this implementation may come across as enough, there are some situations that need to be taken into consideration like: error handling, robustness, performance, race conditions, stale data, state management and several other issues that may emerge from this.
 So, a more convenient approach would be using something that's already being used and tested by millions of other developers like [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react/overview).

 ## Tanstack Query

-Basically, [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react/overview) is ***wrapper around http requests that manages queries and mutations in client-side applications***.
-This tool ***makes it possible for developers to focus on building great experiences*** while leaving the complexity of dealing with the cache to the tool itself.
+Basically, [Tanstack Query](https://tanstack.com/query/latest/docs/framework/react/overview) is wrapper around http requests that manages queries and mutations in client-side applications.
+This tool makes it possible for developers to focus on building great experiences while leaving the complexity of dealing with the cache to the tool itself.

-Even though Tanstack Query manages the cache by itself, it also ***provides a fine grained control over the cache stored in memory***.
+Even though Tanstack Query manages the cache by itself, it also provides a fine grained control over the cache stored in memory.
 It has a series of built-in methods that allows the application to step in and take control of what's happening behind the scenes.

 The basic setup of a Tanstack Query instance for a React application would be: